Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Experiments

 \subsection{Baselines}

-Although we have discussed an extensive body of work related to cooperation in SSDs, we select these baselines because they focus specifically on the problem of shaping other agents' policies during simultaneous learning.
+We select the following baselines because they focus specifically on the problem of shaping other agents' policies during \textit{simultaneous} learning and \textit{without} modifications to the environment.
+In Coins, we exclude Meta-MAPG and LOLA-DICE as baselines following work by \citet{yu_model-based_2022} showing that neither method is able to achieve significant results, even with a simplified shared reward.